Kin The Know

 Increased blood flow

-Did you know that your blood volume increases by almost 50 per cent during pregnancy?
+Did you know that your blood volume increases by almost 50% during pregnancy [4]?
 This extra blood flow leads to engorged tissue and heightened sensitivity in all of your erogenous zones.

 For some women, this extra sensitivity makes sex even more pleasurable, but for others, the sensitivity can verge on painful.
 If sensitivity is making sex feel uncomfortable then let your partner know that they need to be gentler with your body at this time.